 Granted.
 Some of you legitimately made it.
 I see you.
-You’re out there achieving goals, crossing things off of your to-do, short-term-goals, and long-term-goals lists and realizing your dreams.
-You have dope cars, to-die-for homes, and your kids are more talented than the rest because you can afford to finance super-expensive competitive sports and hobbies-and they’re blessed because of you.
+You’re out there achieving goals, crossing things off of your to-do, short-term and long-term-goals lists and realizing your dreams.
+You have dope cars, to-die-for homes, and your kids are more talented than the kids next door because you can afford to finance super-expensive competitive sports and hobbies-and they’re blessed because of you.

 You’ve killed it in the gym (I mean look at you!
 Mannequins standing at window displays at Armani Exchange are envious!) and you’re traveling to exotic islands and parts of the world that I quite frankly, can’t even pronounce.
 I often catch myself googling these places because I don’t have a clue as to where on the globe they are or that they even ever existed, and suddenly I begin to feel SO stupid and start educating myself about “the world” for like 6 whole minutes before I have to get back to reality.